openhab/openhab-addons/bundles/org.openhab.binding.qbus/README.md

 Dimmer              Roller2_slats                                       {channel="qbus:rollershutter_slats:CTD007841:121:slats"}
 ```

 This is the link to the [Qbus forum](https://qbusforum.be).
-This forum is mainly in dutch and you can find a lot of information about the pre testings af this binding and offers a way to communicate with other users.
+This forum is mainly in dutch and you can find a lot of information about the pre testings of this binding and offers a way to communicate with other users.